-Together, these aspects of the Proposed Action would streamline process while protecting the planning goals that animated the creation of the special permit process and its subsequent amendments.
+Together, these aspects of the Proposed Action would streamline process while protecting the planning goals that animated the creation of the special permit process in the 1960s.

 4.10: Simplify and Expand the Landmark TDR Program

 The Proposed Action would loosen restrictions on the ability of designated landmarks to transfer unused development rights to zoning lots in the immediate vicinity.
 This is popularly known as the "Landmark TDR" program.